-This Work Talk class benefitted from a fantastically interesting and entertaining presentation by Juli Paurini and Melisa Vazquez Perez from Work Connect (a Tertiary Education Commission-run programme).
+This English for Job Seekers class benefitted from a fantastically interesting and entertaining presentation by Juli Paurini and Melisa Vazquez Perez from Work Connect (a Tertiary Education Commission-run programme).

 Juli and Mel started with some activities to introduce the Work Connect programme, which is offered free of charge to migrants who have been in New Zealand for fewer than five years and have residency status.
 The programme consists of a six-hour workshop, followed by three hours’ one-to-one mentoring.
 The main focus is to prepare for work readiness by creating Kiwi style CVs and cover letters and practising for job interviews.